Second Trimester Pregnancy Survival Guide

 - Ice Cream: Speaking of healthier sweets, my ice cream addiction only grew stronger these past three months, and I started by going to Bruster’s for an old favorite from my high school days: graham central station.
 But then I made the mistake of reading the ingredients label and was so disgusted I couldn’t bring myself to go back.
 So I started making it at home in my Vitamix.
 I switch up the proportions every time but it’s always a combo of Organic Valley Grassmilk, frozen bananas, organic dark Chocolate Chips, Gluten Free Graham Crackers, Vanilla collagen and Molasses.

 - Food Delivery: My aversion to cooking and anything healthy from the first trimester thankfully went away during the second, but I still didn’t have TONS of energy to meal plan, grocery shop, cook and clean.
-So I’ve been relying on my favorite meal kit delivery service, Sun Basket (get your first 3 meals free when you use my link).
+So I’ve been relying on my favorite meal kit delivery service, Sun Basket (get $70 off your first three deliveries when you use my link, or opt for 50% off their family plans here).
 I’ve also continued doing a lot of UberEats, Instacart + Thrive Market to deliver my groceries to my doorstep.
 And in the morning, quick and easy breakfasts like this superfood strawberry chocolate oatmeal have been staples!

 - Second Trimester Personal Care: I mentioned how this Earth Mama heartburn tea helped alleviate some acid reflux symptoms, but they also have a whole line of organic, natural prenatal care that I absolutely love.
 From moisturizing belly oil to this refreshing ginger-laced Morning Wellness Body Wash, raspberry leaf tea (which has been proven to tone the uterus to prepare for childbirth) and all-natural deodorant that actually works, this line has definitely eased the pains of the second trimester.
 Their A Little Something For Mama-To-Be gift set is the perfect way to try out a bunch of different products.